-The Certifications of our Principal Executive and Financial Officer required in accordance with Rule 13a-14(a) under the Exchange Act and Section 302 of the Sarbanes-Oxley Act of 2002 ("Certifications") are attached to this Report.
+The Certifications of our Principal Executive and Accounting Officer required in accordance with Rule 13a-14(a) under the Exchange Act and Section 302 of the Sarbanes-Oxley Act of 2002 ("Certifications") are attached to this Report.
 The disclosures set forth in this Item 4 contain information concerning: (i) the evaluation of our disclosure controls and procedures, and changes in internal control over financial reporting, referred to in paragraph 4 of the Certifications; and (ii) material weaknesses in the design or operation of our internal control over financial reporting, referred to in paragraph 5 of the Certifications.
 The Certifications should be read in conjunction with this Item 4 for a more complete understanding of the matters covered by the Certifications.

-Changes in Internal Control over Financial Reporting (As Restated)
+Changes in Internal Control over Financial Reporting

-There were no changes, other than those detailed in the preceding paragraphs (including, but not limited to, the material weaknesses which necessitated the Restatements), in our internal control over financial reporting during the most recent fiscal quarter that have materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes, other than those detailed above under Management Report on Internal Control over Financial Reporting, in our internal control over financial reporting during the most recent fiscal quarter that have materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.